Pediatric Dentistry

 - 0–2 years: Choose an infant toothbrush with a small head and soft bristles.

-- 3–5 years: This is the period for practicing brushing on their own.
-Choose a child toothbrush that is easy to grip and has a small head.
+- Ages 3–5: This is the period for practicing self-brushing.
+Choose a child-sized brush with a small head that is easy to grip.

 ③ Concern about Children’s Dental Alignment|Early Consultation is Recommended